pranaykargam/Dev-Tinder-web-Frontend/README.md

 - ls
 - For Frontend
 - cd (/Dev-Tinder-web-Frontend) the name which you have given in the git clone command
+- in the frontend vs code (npm run build) so that dist will be created
 - npm i
 - npm run build

 - sudo apt update
 - sudo apt install nginx
 - sudo systemctl start nginx
 - sudo systemctl enable nginx
-- copy code from dist (build files) to  /var/www/html
+- copy code from dist (build files) to  /var/www/html    -->  if you have to go back then you have to hit cd then cd Dev-Tinder-web-Frontend
 - sudo scp -r dist/* /var/www/html

 - Enable port :80 of your instance in the AWS security group

 - Backend

+- cd (/Dev-Tinder-Backend)
+- npm run start

 - allowed ec2 instance public IP on MongoDB Atlas.         {optional-> ls,git pull , git log }
 - npm run start